How might the epilepsy experience change as you get older?

 In this article

-Analysis suggests that about seven people in 10 who get diagnosed with epilepsy find that it eventually disappears.
-Many people achieve seizure freedom while still taking their anti-epilepsy drugs (AEDs), but others can eventually stop taking medication entirely (this should only be done with your doctor’s approval).
+Analysis suggests that about seven people in 10 who get diagnosed with epilepsy are in remission (disappearance of symptoms) after 20 years.
+Many people achieve seizure freedom while still taking their anti-seizure medications (ASMs), others may eventually stop taking medication entirely (this should only be done in consultation with and under the advice of your doctor).

-For many people, seizures go away within a few years of them starting.
+For some people, seizures go away within a few years of them starting.
 But even for people who have seizures for a long time, they tend to become less frequent as they get older.
-One study found that 10 years after seizures began, 65% of people will have had at least five years seizure-free.
-What is more, 76% of people experienced at least five seizure-free years after 20 years.
+In one study, researchers found that 10 years after seizures began, 65% of people experienced a five-year period where they were seizure-free.
+What is more, after 20 years, 76% of people had at least one seizure-free period lasting five years.

-This is of course positive to know, but it's important to be aware that seizure freedom varies quite a lot depending upon the individual and their type of epilepsy.
+It's important to be aware that seizure freedom varies depending upon the individual and their type of epilepsy.
 An analysis of research into the outlook for epilepsy shows:

 • People who have refractory epilepsy, which is when seizures can't be controlled by medication, are more likely to live with seizures for the long term.
-Nevertheless, they can expect extended periods without seizures as they get older.
+Nevertheless, they may experience extended periods without seizures as they get older.

 • People who have other neurological difficulties or learning disabilities are less likely to become seizure free.